Old fashioned beef stew

 - 1 (2¼ oz.)
 1 (60 g) carrotcarrots

 - 4 oz.
 (1¼ cups) 110 g (260 ml) celery stalkcelery stalks

 - 3 oz.
 85 g butter or olive oil

 - 1⁄8 tsp 1⁄8 tsp ground nutmeg

 - salt and ground black pepper

-- Cut the chuck roast into pieces, about 1 inch cubes.
+- Cut the chuck roast into pieces, about 1" cubes (2.5cm).
 Sear the meat in batches over high heat in a dutch oven or heavy-bottomed pot.
 Season generously with salt and pepper.